sathiyapriyakm/node_app/README.md

 ## Brief Description

-My Movie App is a web application used to view movie information, trailor and users can like or dislike the movie based on their experience.
+My Movie App is a web application used to view movie information, trailor and summary .
+Users can like or dislike the movie based on their experience.
+Users can switch between dark and light mode based on their convenience.

 ### `Short tech summary`